 Well, there’s nothing worse than sitting around bored or with nothing to do, waiting out the clock.

-• Why time feels slow or faster at work
+- Why time feels like it’s going slowly or faster at work

 Why Does Time Feel Slow or Faster at Work?